What Is a WiFi Guest Network?

 If you do not presently own a DD-WRT router (or DD-WRT capable router), but are looking to create a DD-WRT Guest Network, you may be a bit unsure as to what router would best fit within your current home setup.

 The best overall option for DD-WRT setups is currently the Netgear R7000 Nighthawk, the most powerful router currently offered by FlashRouters, with a 1 GHz processor, USB 3.0 integration, and three strong external antennas, perfect for anyone looking to cover a wide range of ground with their guest network.

-For mid-sized homes and office spaces, the Asus RT AC56U is a popular and well-reviewed customer favorite.
-If you are planning for your guest network to cover a smaller area, the Asus RT-N66U may better suit your situation.
+For mid-sized homes and office spaces, the Linksys WRT1900ACS/AC v2 is a popular and well-reviewed customer favorite.